 7. Defer a Car Payment

 This is another monthly expense that you can look at optimizing.
-Deferment is not recommended as a regular strategy as it lengthens the term of your loan or lease but if you need a little extra cash in one month, many loan and lease servicers will allow you to move one or more payments to the end of your loan.
+Deferment is not recommended as a regular strategy as it lengthens the term of your loan or lease but if you need a little extra cash in one month, many loan and lease officers will allow you to move one or more payments to the end of your loan.

 Of course you have to be in good standing with your lender and this isn’t a good strategy to get in the habit of using more than once but it can get you some quick cash for the month if you need it for something else.